Using quantum states of light to probe the retinal network

 A deeper understanding of the visual system's response to few photons has led to several ideas exploring possible applications of the retina used as a photodetector.
 Creating new technologies, like introducing more secure biometric processes~\cite{PhysRevApplied.8.044012} and increasing the accuracy of retinal images using quantum imaging~\cite{Berchera_2019} are notable examples of these developments.
 Researchers also have designed possible experimental scenarios investigating the role of the human observer in quantum mechanics~\cite{PhysRevA.78.052110,Dodel2017proposalwitnessing}.

 However, metrological capabilities and limitations of different quantum states of light within the context of the visual system are relatively unexplored.
 Furthermore, quantum mechanical studies of the visual system currently do not consider the sophisticated neural network structure of the retina.
 This work will synthesize the presently independent research directions of neural networks and quantum optical modeling of the visual system.
-Specifically, we will consider a simple neural network model of the retina and explore its probing using different quantum optical states of light, namely Fock, thermal, and coherent states.
+Specifically, we will model the retina as a simple input-output model based on an artificial neural network.
+These types of models are widely used in computer vision and visual information processing and vision research communities \cite{pmlr-v15-glorot11a,10.1093/cercor/bhx268,7410867,7900184,KIM2016145,doi:10.1142/S0129065718500430,NIPS2016_a1d33d0d}.
+The goal is to derive the bounds on the estimation of the network parameters using different states of light, namely Fock, thermal, and coherent states.